Education

 Supervisor: Dr Tayyaba Zafar

-We explored the viability of using observational radio fluxes from star-forming galaxies to constrain spectral energy distribution models, enabling improved parameter estimation.
+Explored the viability of using observational radio fluxes from star-forming galaxies to constrain SED models and improve parameter estimation.

-A computational study of the properties of multi-level antiferromagnetic spin systems, involving the derivation of system equations and their analysis using MATLAB.
+Computational study of multi-level antiferromagnetic spin systems; derivation of system equations and MATLAB analysis.

 Undergraduate Research

-Here we investigate how the laser power dependence affects the photon auto- correlation time scales in the g(2)(τ) function in order to make steps towards creating a rigorous model for analysing NV centres.
+Investigated laser power dependence on photon autocorrelation timescales in the g(2)(τ) function, towards a rigorous model for analysing NV centres.

 Publications